hjorthjort/hjorthjort.github.io/_posts/2018-11-08-2018-11-08-really_getting_the_y-combinator.markdown

 Great, that looks a little more as what we started with -- at least now there's still an `x` to the right.
-But we lost the λ-abstraction around bar, and we can't just make `bar` a λ-abstraction with a body that contains a λ-abstraction, etc., because that would go on forever, like we saw above.
+But we lost the λ-abstraction around bar, and we can't just make `bar` a λ-abstraction with a body that contains a λ-abstraction, etc., because that would go on forever like we saw above.

 What we can try to do is to make the right `x` a λ-abstraction.
 That way, we might be able to insert it into `bar`.
 Let's